GamingScripter/Darkrai-Y/Libraries/Visual Library/Documentation.md

 ## Example Usage

-Here's an example of how you can use the `VisualLibrary` module to create and track visual elements in your Roblox game.
+Here's an example of how you can use the `VisualLibrary` module to create and track visual elements in your Roblox Exploit.
 This example creates a line that tracks the top position of a player's character:

 ```lua
 local VisualLibrary = require(game.ServerScriptService.VisualLibrary) -- Replace with the actual path